 |Q. When should I take my pup to the vet?

 A. Whenever we get a new pup we take it to our vet as soon as we can, sometimes right after we pick it up.
 I always post or let you know the date of pick up so make your vet appointment as close to that time/day as possible.
 Make sure to bring a stool sample when you go.
 Be aware you are required by my contract to take your pup to your vet with in 72 hrs.
 Please make your vet appointment accordingly.

 |Q. Why does my pup have worms/parasites at my vet appointment when he had a "clean" fecal at your vet's?

 A. We make every effort to keep worms/parasites under control while your pup is here.
-We bring a stool sample to our vet every other week from 3 to 8 weeks old.
+We usually bring a stool sample to our vet at least once or twice before he/she is 8 weeks old.
 Because of incubation periods, worms/parasites might not show up at our vet appointment but show up days later when you take your pup to your vet.
 Remember worms/parasites are always in the environment that's why regular stool checks and regular wormings are important.

 |Q. Does my puppy come with AKC papers even though he will be just a "pet"?

 A. Yes all our pups are sold with AKC papers, whether you send them in or not is up to you.
 "Pet" pups are sold with "limited" AKC registration, meaning you can't breed or show them.
 You can however do all other AKC events other than showing.
 Dogs bought with "full" AKC registration are able to be shown and bred.

 Getting AKC papers is an easy 1 page application and a small fee, anyone who tells you otherwise has other reasons for not giving you the AKC papers on your pup.